top of page

 The noun 'dominance' has its etymological roots in the Latin word 'dominare,' which means 'to rule' or 'to govern.'
 This Latin term is related to 'dominus,' meaning 'lord' or 'master.'
 Therefore, the etymology of 'dominance' conveys the idea of a state or condition in which one has control, authority, or power over others, akin to being a ruling or governing figure.
 Over time, 'dominance' has come to describe not only the exercise of power and authority but also the prevailing or superior position of one entity or individual over others in various contexts, from social hierarchies to competitive situations.
 The etymology of 'dominance' reflects the historical association with rulership and control, which underpins its modern connotations of supremacy and influence.

-Quiz: Find the meaning of dominance
+Quiz: Find the meaning of the noun dominance:

 Try Again!